Something to Ponder

 What do you think would happen if you threw a big party and invited all your Facebook friends?
 Would they enjoy each other’s company, or would the event turn into something resembling a cat dropped into a room full of dogs?
 I’d hope for the former, but I’d fear the latter.

-My collection of Facebook friends are a diverse bunch.
+My collection of Facebook friends is a diverse bunch.
 They’re scattered across parts of five continents.
 Several are devoutly religious, while others are ambivalent or antagonistic toward any religion.
 My friends include right-wingers and left-wingers.
 Some of their posts would offend others.
 Some might incite others.
 Some of them have offended and distressed me.
 Yet, one way or another, they call me their friend, and I am honored by their acceptance.

 Civility in contemporary society is in a state of crisis.
 Discourse is often reduced to demeaning, demonizing, and dehumanizing levels.
 Vilifying someone from another point-of-view has become the default button that is pushed to elevate or destroy positions or the person.
 Pick the labels.